Although this is a poor picture,

 There are two chairs with these seats; one used in this

-scene, the other used with the other table.
+scene, the other is used elsewhere.

 NEXT: >>